 For one thing, besides his role as the villain in Christian tradition, written proof of his existence is nowhere else to be found.

-“No one has succeeded in locating any sources of Judas independent of retellings of the New Testament narratives,” Susan Gubar of the University of Indiana Bloomington wrote in Judas: A Biography.
+“No one has succeeded in locating any sources of Judas independent of retellings of the New Testament narratives,” Susan Gubar of Indiana University Bloomington wrote in Judas: A Biography.

 “Very few verses are devoted to Judas in the Bible, and they agree only on his being the disciple who gave Jesus over to the Jerusalem authorities.”